 One intriguing Grand Canyon hike to consider is the 10-mile (each way) track to Havasu Falls, the famous turquoise cascade you’ve probably seen on your Instagram feed.
 It’s located on Native American land between the South Rim and Grand Canyon West.
 Reservations are required (and limited).
 To learn more, see the NPS website.

 When planning a trip to the Grand Canyon, don’t forget about other activities besides hiking, like riding a mule into the canyon.
 (Why a mule?
 They’re more sure-footed than horses.)

-From the South Rim you can ride a mule to the Colorado River and spend a night or two at Phantom Ranch.
+From the South Rim you can ride a mule to the Colorado River and spend a night or two at Phantom Ranch, or take a shorter two-hour ride along the rim.
 (See GrandCanyonLodges.com.)
 From the North Rim you can take one- or three-hour rides along the rim or part of the way into the canyon.
 (See CanyonRides.com.)
 Book as far in advance as possible to guarantee yourself a spot.

 Dreaming of rafting the Colorado River?
 You can take a guided trip in the national park with options from a half-day to more than two weeks, or plan your own trip with a permit from the National Park Service.
 To plan a one- or two-day rafting trip at Grand Canyon West, visit GrandCanyonWest.com.